Nate Lowe Player Props: Rangers vs. Padres

-On Saturday, Nate Lowe (batting .394 in his past 10 games) and the Texas Rangers face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 8:40 PM ET.
+On Sunday, Nate Lowe (.636 slugging percentage in past 10 games, including two home runs) and the Texas Rangers face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Padres.
+In his most recent game he had a hitless showing (0-for-4) against the Padres.

 Nate Lowe Game Info & Props vs. the Padres